What is Facial Fat Grafting?

 During your recovery period, be sure to follow all post-operative instructions.
 Continue avoiding strenuous activity until your surgeon clears you for it.
 You will return to see the surgeon six to eight weeks after surgery to evaluate your results.
 If a large amount of the fat has been reabsorbed by the body, you may need to repeat the procedure.

-The most common risk associated with fat grafting is the body reabsorbing the fat, leaving you with asymmetry or unsatisfactory results.
 Other risks include infection, bleeding, changes in skin sensation, and a reaction to the anesthesia.
 One of the more serious risks is a fat embolism, where the injected fat enters the bloodstream.
 This can cause strokes or a heart attack.

 Select a Board Certified Plastic Surgeon for fat grafting– it’s one of the best ways to reduce the risk of complications.
 Board Certified surgeons have the training and expertise necessary to perform the procedure with meticulous attention to every detail.
 They use highly trained staff and the best medical facilities to help prevent complications from arising.